 “The terrorist acts, ordered by the regime in Tehran, and carried out by the Houthis, are tightening the noose around the ongoing political efforts.”

-The Muslim countries in the Gulf and Asia are split on their stance towards Iran.
+The Muslim Gulf States and Asia are split on their stance towards Iran.
 The Suadi led coalition is eager to dismantle the Persian state with the hope of stemming the Houthi insurgents in Yemen and significantly the Shia threat to the region.

 Saudi Arabia, see the mainly Shia population of Iran as a threat to their sovereign rule and dominance in the region.